First frosts: How does frost affect your lawn?

 Don’t walk on the lawn

 The most obvious way to stop frost from damaging your lawn is not to add to the problem.
 This means staying off the lawn when there is frost – and this goes for your pets too!
 Grass blades that are walked on when frozen can split and break.
-And when your lawn wakes up again in spring can appear yellowed / brown or dead.
+And when your lawn wakes up again in spring, it can appear yellowed/brown or dead.

 Repair in early spring

-If your lawn does emerge damaged in spring, you can of course repair it – but to avoid this happening year on year, using the above advice will help cut out this extra work!
+If your lawn does emerge damaged in spring, you can, of course, repair it – but to avoid this happening year after year, using the above advice will help cut out this extra work!

-We also have some quick tips to help you make sure your garden is ready for winter and we have a guide on how to revive your lawn after winter.
+We also have some quick tips to help you make sure your garden is ready for winter, and we have some further reading to ensure your lawn stays in shape all year: